commons-app/commons-app-documentation/Privacy-policy.md

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your username, location and pictures stored on your phone.
 The information that we request is retained on your device and is not collected by us in any way.

 The app does use third party services that may collect information used to identify you.
-[TODO: Mapbox.
-What else?].
+[TODO: Mapbox. https://www.mapbox.com/privacy/#[MDWaYcfm]].

 <p><strong>Service Providers</strong></p> <!-- This part need seem like it's not needed, but if you use any Google services, or any other third party libraries, chances are, you need this. -->